 For many years, downsizing has been a watchword in the real estate industry, with both retirees and younger buyers and sellers thinking about reducing their square footage for a variety of reasons.
-However, the advent of COVID-19 and the reality of life in a smaller space has many people rethinking their previous plans and upsizing instead.
+However, the reality of life in a smaller space has many people rethinking their previous plans and upsizing instead.
 If you’re not sure which is right for you, read on to see if you and your family would benefit from upsizing your space.

 Is upsizing right for you?

 While upsizing isn’t for everyone, it is the right answer for a variety of buyers.
 Here are some of the scenarios where an upsized home may be the perfect fit.